Insights Employment & Immigration Law – what’s on the horizon?

 Key points

-The Act will allow eligible employed parents whose new-born baby is admitted to neonatal care to take up to 12 weeks of paid leave.
+The Act received Royal Assent on 24 May 2023 and will allow eligible employed parents whose new-born baby is admitted to neonatal care to take up to 12 weeks of paid leave.
 This is in addition to other leave and pay entitlements such as maternity and paternity.

 Date of entry into force